gigasquid/yellow_belt_clojure_katas/README.md

 # Yellow Belt Clojure Katas

-This is template for beginner level Clojure Katas done with tests in [midje](https://github.com/marick/Midje).
+This is a template for beginner level Clojure Katas done with tests in [midje](https://github.com/marick/Midje).
 The katas are taken more or less from the
 [Coding Kata site](http://codingkata.org/katas/).